Due to the cessation of funding, the General Practice Aged Day Service (GPADS) will cease operations effective from 26

 What does the GPADS Program do?

-General practices and RACF's are able to call on GPADS when the demands of the surgery or annual/conference leave prevent their attendance.
+General practices and RACF's are able to call on GPADS when the demands of the surgery or annual/conference leave prevent the usual GPs attendance.
 GPADS accepts referrals only for isolated acute episodes of care.
 Responsibility for ongoing care remains with the practice.
 There is no age limit but referrals are limited to people who are home bound or within a Residential Aged Care Facility (RACF).

 Following a referral from the client’s GP or RACF: